 If you are getting nowhere with the dealer on repairing the car, we recommend you do the following:

 With no shortage of law firms in Los Angeles, how can you tell whether one firm stands out from the crowd?
+Our clients love us, as you can see in these testimonials.
+Our legal team is among the best and the brightest, and we provide outstanding client service.
 Here are just some of the reasons why we believe we are the best choice for your California Lemon Law claim:

 “I worked with Aaron Fhima who is fantastic!
 Before finding Aaron I was trying to work with another firm and they didn’t even want to take my case as they stated “Your case has a low chance of success and we can’t afford to take it to court” which basically what he was really trying to say is “Your case is too hard, we only take easy cases”.
 I almost gave up but got referred to Neale & Fhima a few weeks later and I was instantly told that I have a case which I knew was a valid case and was so happy for someone to actually see the truth and be willing to put in the extra effort on this harder case.
 As I write this review today my case just got settled in my favor and I am super happy!
 Thank you Aaron!” – Chris,